tailcallhq/tailcallhq.github.io/docs/what-is-grpc.md

 #### Learning curve

-gRPC has a much steeper learning curve compared to the traditional REST, mainly due to some new conepts like HTTP/2 and Protobuf which require significant practice and experience.
+gRPC has a much steeper learning curve compared to the traditional REST, mainly due to some new concepts like HTTP/2 and Protobuf which require significant practice and experience.

 #### Debugging complexity